Welcoming a baby into your life is such a beautiful thing.

 For more tips on safety, please visit MODEL SAFETY by Maria Eriksson.

-There are a lot of reputable sites where you can look for work.
+There are a lot of reputable sites where you can look for modeling jobs while pregnant.
 Open castings are also common.
-You can google “maternity model casting” (or some derivative of that search term) and add the words “near me,” your zip code or the name of the closest largest city.
+You can google “maternity model casting” (or some derivative of that search term, “pregnant modeling jobs” is a good one!) and add the words “near me,” your zip code or the name of the closest largest city.
 Most of the time a portfolio is not required, but if you have one, of course bring it or a most recent photo.

 Here is a list of reputable sites where you can usually find maternity model work: